Housing support and advice for homeowners, private landlords and tenants

 If you are considering serving notice, or have served notice, on any of your tenants, contact us through Homelessness@southglos.gov.uk or call us on 01454 868005 to talk to our homelessness prevention team.
 We offer a range of help and assistance to sustain tenancies and support landlords.

 - home owners unable to manage essential repairs and maintenance work may be eligible for a low interest loan.
 If you or a member of your household are disabled and need adaptations to your home to help we may be able to fund the work

 - if you are having problems with your mortgage repayments we may be able to help – download our leaflet Are you worried about your mortgage for more information

 - we work with private landlords to make sure they maintain high standards in their tenants’ homes.
-We produce a manual for landlords that gives details about the standards they must meet, tenancy issues, and the services we provide
+For more information about property standards please see the private sector housing webpage https://www.southglos.gov.uk/housing/private-housing/

 - tenants in rented accommodation who are living in poor or hazardous conditions can get help.
 Under the housing health and safety rating system an officer will look at a range of hazards including damp, cold, pollutants, fire, electrical safety, falls, overcrowding, food safety, sanitation and structural problems.
 If hazards are present, we will contact your landlord and advise the works needed to remedy them.
 If the landlord is uncooperative or if works are required urgently, an enforcement notice will be served